-The Nominating and Corporate Governance Committee was established to assist our Board of Directors in fulfilling its responsibilities for identifying qualified individuals to become members of the Board of Directors; determining the composition and compensation of the Board of Directors and its committees; monitoring the effectiveness of the Board of Directors and facilitating the measurement of the effectiveness of its committees; and developing, monitoring and evaluating sound corporate governance policies and procedures promoting honest and ethical conduct, including policies pertaining to the identification and treatment of conflicts of interest.
-The members of the Nominating and Corporate Governance Committee during 2009 were Messrs.
-Anderson through (May 2009), Bond, Scott and Lindelow (from May 2009), with Mr. Anderson serving as its Chairman through May 2009 and then Mr. Lindelow serving as Chairman since May 2009.
-The Nominating and Corporate Governance Committee held five meetings during 2009.
-The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is an "independent director" as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.
+The Nominating and Corporate Governance Committee was established to assist our Board in fulfilling its responsibilities for identifying qualified individuals to become members of the Board; determining the composition and compensation of the Board and its committees; monitoring the effectiveness of the Board and facilitating the measurement of the effectiveness of its committees; and developing, monitoring and evaluating sound corporate governance policies and procedures promoting honest and ethical conduct, including policies pertaining to the identification and treatment of conflicts of interest.
+The members of the Nominating and Corporate Governance Committee during 2011 were Messrs.
+Bond (until February 2011), Greenberg (from February 2011), Scott and Lindelow (Mr. Lindelow stepped down from the committee in October 2011 with his appointment as interim President and Chief Executive Officer of the Company and was re-appointed to the committee in March 2012 following his resignation as interim President and Chief Executive Officer).
+Mr. Lindelow was serving as the Chairman of the Committee until October 2011 at which point Mr. Greenberg became Chairman.
+The Nominating and Corporate Governance Committee is an "independent director" as defined in Rule 5605(a)(2) of the Nasdaq Marketplace Rules.